 In Iowa, the housing market can be very competitive, and as a landlord, it’s advantageous to screen out problematic tenants so that a property can be profitable and relatively worry-free.
-A rental application in the state of Iowa serves as a legal document that can help the landlord determine who the optimal lessees are when presented with a host of choices.
-These documents provide critical information that can illuminate details on the background of the prospective tenant so that educated decisions can be made by the landlord.
-Despite this, the information that these documents request is reasonably easy to furnish by the applicant, so it won’t take very long for the tenant to fill out and return.
+The information that rental application forms request is reasonably easy to furnish by the applicant, so it won’t take very long for the tenant to fill out and return.
 These can even be used to get an idea of the credit history of a tenant.
 Since these are legal documents, they also implicitly provide consent, which means a relatively reliable level of informational authenticity.

 Iowa Rental Application Elements